 4. Read Backwards

-Reading backwards might seem weird and illogical but try it out.
-When you read something backward, it doesn’t make sense, so our brain focuses all its attention from understanding the text to finding errors in the text.
+Reading backward might seem weird and illogical but try it out.
+When you read something backward, it doesn’t make sense, so your brain focuses all its attention on understanding the text to find errors in the text.